coralproject/talk/docs/docs/notifications.md

 - Hourly
 - Daily

-Immediately will send one email notification per occurance, versus sending an hourly or daily summary with all occurances listed.
+Immediately will send one email notification per occurrence, versus sending an hourly or daily summary with all occurrences listed.

 ### Email Templates